-If you, like the creators, believe in the value of this set and what it can do for young children, check out their Campaign for Kindness and see what you can do to help them get their sets into the hands of kindergartners everywhere.
+If you, like the creators, believe in the value of this set and what it can do for young children, check them out and share them with friends.

 Want to follow The Tacky Box?
 Let them know I sent you.

-What system do you have for correcting bad behavior and stop the use of bad words?
+What system do you have for correcting bad behavior, stopping unkindness, and nix use of bad words?